abb-iss/ophelib/QUICKSTART.md

 # Quickstart

 In the Gitlab project view, go to the `Pipelines -> Tags` section and download the latest build release/artifact file.
-It contains the header files and the compiled library, for ophelib as well for the libraries we depend on.
+It contains the header files and the compiled library, for OPHELib as well for the libraries we depend on.

 ## Demo program
 \include "hello_world.cpp"

 There is a small hello world demo program which shows basic usage (shown above).

 Although compilation works with GCC 4.x, **libgcc 5 is needed for compilation**.
 Also we need build-essential (and maybe unzip to unpack the release file).
-For being able to fetch the key for the new repository, you may need to update your `/etc/environment` with the ABB proxy (don't forget to reload the environment after, i.e. start a new login shell).
+For being able to fetch the key for the new repository, you may need to update your `/etc/environment` with proxy settings (the environment must be reloaded afterwards).

     sudo -E add-apt-repository ppa:ubuntu-toolchain-r/test
     sudo apt-get update